-Infringement proceedings, esp. in Düsseldorf and related to telecoms and software.
+Infringement proceedings, especially in Düsseldorf and related to telecoms and software.
 Litigation for NPEs.
 Employee invention law.

-Axel Verhauwen, Dr. Jochen Bühling, Gereon Rother, Dr. Michael Bergermann.
+Axel Verhauwen (“outstanding”, competitor), Dr. Jochen Bühling, Gereon Rother, Dr. Michael Bergermann.

 8 partners, 3 associates